astehlik/typo3-extension-html5mediakit/Documentation/Introduction/Index.rst

 Introduction
 ============

-This documentation provides step-by-step instructions for embedding video and audio files on your website using the "Video and Audio" content type.
+This documentation provides step-by-step instructions for embedding video and audio files on your website using the "Video / Audio" content type.
 It also covers the process of uploading text WebVTT files as captions for the media file to enhanced accessibility.

-.. _what-it-does:
+.. _what-it-works:

-What does it do?
+What does it work?
 ================

-This extension provides a new content type "Video / Audio".
-It allows embedding video and audio files using the corresponding HTML5 elements.
+This extension introduces a new content type e "Video / Audio" that enhances the functionality of your website.
+Backend users gain the ability to upload and manage video and audio files in various formats, ensuring compatibility across different browsers.

-You can upload video and audio files in multiple formats to support more browsers.
+Under the hood, the extension configures a new media model with the necessary TCA configuration and translation keys.
+This setup enables seamless integration management of media files within your website's backend.

 .. _screenshots: